acailic/acailic.github.io/_notes/aws-das-review-4.md

 - MLLib - library for machine learning
 - GraphX- distributed graph, graph in db sense, like social network nodes.
 ETL
 #### Spark structured streaming
+- Streaming as a db that grows, virtual db set. it can be queried on moments in time. it resolves reliability.
+- Spark streaming can be integrated with kinesis.
+Spark kinesis package
+- It can be connected to redshift. redshift kinesis package. uses it like a source.
+Useful for ETL using Spark.
+#### Hive on EMR
+- Architecture: Hadoop YARN, MapReduce & Tez, Hive
+- Tez is like spark.
+MapReduce is fallen into past from new technologies.
+- HiveQL- familar to SQL, Interactive.
+- Scalable - works with big data on a cluster.
+Most appropriate for data warehouse apps
+- Easy OLAP queries - easier than MapReduce
+- Highly optimized, extensible
+####